ansnoussi/end-of-semester-project/README.md

 # End of Semester Projet - Deployment & DevOps
-This an encoding service which offers 2 endpoints for encoding and decoding strings passed in parameters
+This is an encoding service which offers 2 endpoints for encoding and decoding strings passed in parameters

 # Endpoints

+### `GET:: /encode/:str`

+The encode endpoint allows the user to encode a string (passed as a parameter 'str') to base64

+### `GET:: /decode/:str`

+The decode endpoint allows the user to decode a string (passed as a parameter 'str') from base64

 ## Available Scripts